shakfu/py-js/README.md

 ### cython (optional)

-[Cython](https://cython.org) is used for wrapping the max api.
-One could de-couple the cython generated c code from the external and it would work fine since the latter is developed directly using the python c-api, but you would lose the nice feature of calling the max api from python scripts running inside `py` objects.
+[Cython](https://cython.org) is only used for development and for wrapping the max api.
+It is advised to install it in case you want to customize the wrapping of the max api.

 Install cython as follows: